Hermodice carunculata: Biology

 The bearded fireworm is a voracious predator that supplements its diet with plant material.

 The bearded fireworm is a slow creature, and is not considered a threat to humans unless touched by careless swimmers.
 The bristles, when flared, can penetrate human skin, injecting a powerful neurotoxin and producing intense irritation and a painful burning sensation around the area of contact.
 The sting can also lead to nausea and dizziness.
-This sensation lasts up to a few hours, but a painful tingling can continue to be felt around the area of contact.
-In a case of accidental contact, application and removal of adhesive tape will help remove the spines; applying isopropanol to the area may help alleviate the pain.
+This sensation lasts up to a few hours, but a painful tingling may still be felt around the area of contact.
+In case of accidental contact, application and removal of adhesive tape will help remove the spines; applying isopropanol to the area may help alleviate the pain.

 The transcriptome of the bearded fireworm was sequenced and annotated in 2015.